karenli1995/slogo_ide/DESIGN.md

 One of our main design considerations includes communication between the front-end view and the back-end model.
 Ultimately, we decided that our Parser would act as part of our controller, since this is what we would need to parse commands in the console and translate into information for the Turtle movement and positions in the back-end.
 Then, we also considered how we would pass back information back from the model to the controller and then to update the view/GUI.
 We will have a separate class as part of the Controller package to handle this.
 Thus, when a user enters a command into the console, the controller package containing the Parser will parse the command, and instantiate a Command object.
 The Command instantiates a specific Model which will contain information of either Turtle commands or Math commands.
 The Model will return a value that will either modify the TurtleScene object in the GUI or the Prompt object in the GUI.

 We will also need to consider how we will design the back-end to execute user-inputted commands.
 We decided to include the abstract Commands class inside our controller package which will then be passed on to the turtle in the model.
 For user-created commands, we will have a separate object for this that will store a map of the user-created commacnd to the Command object.

+For the front end, a perplexing design consideration is that of making the turtle just "jump" from point to point just leaving a trail if required to, or to make it actually move/slide across the screen leaving a trail.
+This consideration could not only change the structure of a few of our front end classes, but also of our main class.

 ###Team Responsibilities
 Karen and Alex will work on the user interface and view APIs, while Sally and Kevin will work with the model APIs and parser classes.